-News as of early 2010 is that my song “The Little Things” was included on an international compilation of folk music called “Goin’ Back Home International, vol. 10” by Quickstar Productions – available through itunes (a first for me).
+In early 2010, my song “The Little Things” was included on an international compilation of folk music called “Goin’ Back Home International, vol. 10” by Quickstar Productions – available through itunes (a first for me).

 Finally, if you’re interested in my music, write to me and we can figure out how to get some to you.